Snowpocalypse Asheville – “The Weather Wimp’s Guide to Winter Survival”

 Keep a shovel in your car.
 One of those little trenching tools is good, if you’re short on space.
-And a bag of cat litter can give you traction if you’re stuck in a slick spot.
+Cat litter can give you traction if you’re stuck in a slick spot.

 Take it easy when clearing the driveway.
 If you’re not in top shape, you’re more likely to die of a heart attack shoveling snow than you are to freeze to death.